voluntadpear/homepage/blog/comparing-react-hooks-with-vue-composition-api.md

 const [name, setName] = useDebugState("Name", "Mary");
 ```

 In Vue, Composition Functions are the equivalent of Hooks with the same set of logic extraction and reusability goals.
-As a matter of fact, we can have a really similar `useDebugState` composition function in Vue:
+As a matter of fact, we can have a similar `useDebugState` composition function in Vue:

 ```js
 export function useDebugState(label, initialValue) {